-- the Company has a rolling three-year strategic plan that helps establish the overriding business goals that the LUK and LHL Boards of Directors aim to achieve; - a detailed business plan is produced annually, which includes expected premiums and combined ratios by class and considers risk-adjusted profitability, capital usage and requirements.
-The plan is approved by the Board of Directors and is monitored, reviewed and updated on an ongoing basis; - BLAST and SHARP are used to measure occurrence risks, aggregate risks and correlations between classes and other noninsurance risks; - each authorised class has a predetermined normal maximum line structure; - each underwriter has a clearly defined limit of underwriting authority; - the Company has predetermined tolerances on probabilistic and deterministic losses of capital for certain single events; - risk levels versus tolerances are communicated broadly on a regular basis; - a daily underwriting call is held to peer review insurance proposals, opportunities and emerging risks; - sophisticated pricing models are utilised in certain areas of the underwriting process, and are updated frequently; - BLAST and other computer modelling tools are deployed to simulate catastrophes and resultant losses to the portfolio and the Company; and - reinsurance may be purchased to mitigate both frequency and severity of losses on a treaty or facultative basis and to improve risk-adjusted RoE.
+- the Company has a rolling three-year strategic plan that helps establish the overriding business goals that the LUK Board of Directors aim to achieve; - a detailed business plan is produced annually, which includes expected premiums and combined ratios by class and considers risk-adjusted profitability, capital usage and requirements.
+The plan is approved by the Board of Directors and is monitored, reviewed and updated on an ongoing basis; - economic capital models are used to measure occurrence risks, aggregate risks and correlations between classes and other non-insurance risks; - each authorised class has a predetermined normal maximum line structure; - each underwriter has a clearly defined limit of underwriting authority; - the Company has predetermined tolerances on probabilistic and deterministic losses of capital for certain single events; - risk levels versus tolerances are communicated broadly on a regular basis; - a daily underwriting call is held to peer review insurance proposals, opportunities and emerging risks; - sophisticated pricing models are utilised in certain areas of the underwriting process; - · a number of modelling tools are deployed to simulate catastrophes and resultant losses to the portfolio and the Company; and - reinsurance may be purchased to mitigate both frequency and severity of losses on a treaty or facultative basis and to improve risk-adjusted RoE.